 In short, it usually takes a while for chargeback disputes to be resolved.
 It largely depends on the card networks, and each network has slightly different rules and timeframes.

-Usually, a cardholder can initiate a chargebacks within 120 days from the date of the transaction.
+Usually, a cardholder can initiate a chargeback within 120 days from the date of the transaction.
 After providing evidence for the issuing bank to review, it takes between 60-75 days to receive their decision.
 The decision of the bank is final and cannot be contested directly with them.

 How to avoid chargebacks

-It’s all very well understanding how chargebacks work, but you’re probably asking yourself: but what can I do to protect myself from unfair chargebacks in the first place?
+It’s all very well understanding how chargebacks work, but you’re probably asking yourself: what can I do to protect myself from unfair chargebacks in the first place?

-The bad news is that some amount of chargebacks are unavoidable, if only because people don’t like parting with their money.
+The bad news is that some number of chargebacks are unavoidable, if only because people don’t like parting with their money.
 Not only that, but it’s often easier (and less confrontational) for a customer to reach out to their bank and claim a chargeback than it is to contact the property directly to discuss a refund.

-Nevertheless, there are still things you can do proactively to lower the likelihood of getting chargebacks.
+Nevertheless, there are still things you can proactively do to lower the likelihood of getting chargebacks.

 Use the clear payment descriptor in Mews